Rust Clap recipes

 claplibrary. - Create an introduction (or for newbies) article about the clap.

-The current article is basically recipes.
-It means, here we have described concrete problems, ways how to solve them, and examples of the execution.
+The current article is basically a recipe.
+It means that here we have described concrete problems, ways to solve them, and examples of their execution.

 Recipes